cal-weng/terminus/docs/manual/olares/files/index.md

 It consists of three main components:

-* **Drive**: For storing personal files that don’t require constant synchronization or frequent edits.
+* **Drive**: Stores personal files that don’t require constant synchronization or frequent edits.
 Each user has a Home directory with default folders such as Documents, Pictures, Videos, and Downloads.
 External storage (e.g., USB drives or SMB shares) appears under External.
 * **Application**: Reserved for application-specific data.
-Primarily intended for development and debugging purposes, not for general file storage.
+Primarily for development and debugging, not general file storage.
-* **Cloud storage**: Cloud storage services connected through [Integrations](../../larepass/integrations.md), including Google Drive, AWS S3, and Tencent Cloud Object Storage (COS).
+* **Cloud storage**: Connected through [Integrations](../../larepass/integrations.md), including Google Drive, AWS S3, and Tencent Cloud Object Storage (COS).
 These allow you to link, access, and manage remote files directly from Olares.

 ---
 <div>